mhvwerts/randommw/README.md

 ## Description

 Numerical simulations for scientific and technological applications regularly require the generation of sequences of (pseudo-)random numbers.[1]
-This is the case, for instance, for [Monte Carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method).
+This is the case, for instance, for [Monte Carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method).[16]
 Another example is the simulation of the motion of Brownian particles in fluids, where the numbers, in addition to being random, should follow a Gaussian distribution.

 This small C library provides all the basic functionality for such scientific random number generation.
 It is monolithic: only `randommw.c` and `randommw.h` need to be included in the project, and it does not need any other non-standard library.
 It is an integrated and curated collection of tried & tested code described in the literature.
 More background is provided at the end of this README document.

-The library includes three different fast generators of uniformly distributed pseudo-random numbers: MWC256, Xoshiro256+ and Splitmix64, which have been reported to pass the relevant statistical tests.[12][14]
+The library includes four different generators of uniformly distributed pseudo-random numbers: MWC256, Xoshiro256+, MELG19937-64 and Splitmix64.
+These have been reported to pass the relevant statistical tests.[12][14][17]
 There is a ziggurat algorithm, coded by J. A. Doornik,[9] for obtaining random numbers with a Gaussian distribution.
 The quality of the generated Gaussian distributions has been checked via their raw moments, following McFarland.[10]

 ## Usage

 ### Minimal example

-For simple generation of normally distributed random numbers (double precision), only `randommw.c` and `randommw.h` are needed.
+Here is a minimal example, which only uses two functions: `RanInit()` for initialization and `DRanNormalZig()` for normally-distributed random numbers (full 'double' precision values between 0.0 and 1.0).
 By default, this uses the MWC256 uniform PRNG, which should be suitable for most applications.

-Here is a minimal example, which only uses two fucntions: `RanInit()` for initialization and `DRanNormalZig()` for normally-distributed random numbers.

 ```c
 #include <stdio.h>